-Another innovative strategy to maximize your resources effectively is to use a neutral third party to help both parties tease out all goals and interests.
+Another innovative strategy to maximize your resources effectively is to use a neutral third party to help both sides tease out all goals and interests.
 In addition, you can ask this third party to suggest an agreement, or for ways in which to improve your existing agreement.
-Each side should of course have the option to veto the third party’s proposals if they uncover better alternatives.
-A third party proposal can bring a number of benefits:
+Each side should, of course, have the option to veto the third party’s proposals if they uncover better alternatives.
+A third-party proposal can bring a number of benefits:

-- An experienced negotiation expert will often suggest options and proposals that neither party thought of.
+- An experienced negotiation expert will often suggest options and proposals that neither negotiating team thought of.

-- Both parties can safely share more sensitive information.
-Since information is the building blocks required for creative alternatives, this in itself can open doors that were previously not seen.
+- Both sides can safely share more sensitive information.
+Since information forms the building blocks required for creative alternatives, this can open doors that were previously not seen.
 The resultant outcome is more win-win by leaving little to no gold on the table.

-- Trust is fostered under the experienced third independant party’s direction.
-Often parties don’t share suspicions openly with each other.
+- Trust is fostered under the experienced independent third party’s direction.
+Often, sides don’t share suspicions openly with each other.
 This format of negotiation is conducive to sharing doubts.

-Resource: win-win negotiation case study to illustrate many of the above points.
+Resource: Our win-win negotiation case study illustrates many of the above points.

 - J. Lewicki, A. Litterer, W.Minton, M. Sauders, ‘Negotiation’, 2nd Edition, Irwin,(1994).